kevinchannon/wite/README.md

 Wite stands for "**W**hy **i**sn't **t**his **e**asy!?".
 It's a collection of routines and classes that aims to make easy things that should be easy in C++ but are not, for one reason or another.
 The aim is to make a small library of things that can just be dropped into a project to make things a little easier.
 So, if you don't want the weight of introducing a dependency on Boost, or something, then maybe there's something here to help you.
 At the moment, Wite is header only, so good times!
 Just plop the files into your source tree and rock on.

 ## Prerequisites
 Wite doesn't have any dependencies, so you don't have to worry about that sort of thing.
 If you're developing new features for  Wite, then the tests have a dependency on [Catch2](https://github.com/catchorg/Catch2), but that is handled by CMake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), so it should take care of itself (as long as you're connected to the internet).
-Wite pretty much requires that you're using **C++20**, so I guess that's a preeuisite of sorts.
+Wite pretty much requires that you're using **C++20**, so I guess that's a prerequisite of sorts.

 ## Download
 If you're planning to just use Wite in your project, then you don't really need to manually download it; it should be acquired by some kind of package management solution.
 If you do want to download the source, then you can do by going to the [Releases](https://github.com/kevinchannon/wite/releases) section and downloading the "wite-src.zip" file for the version of your choice.